Monitoring Amazon DataSync with Amazon CloudWatch - Amazon DataSync

 FilesTransferred

-The actual number of files or metadata that were transferred over the network.
-This value is calculated and updated on an ongoing basis during the TRANSFERRING phase.
-It's updated periodically when each file is read from the source location and sent over the network.
+The actual number of files, objects, directories, and metadata that transferred over the network.
+This value is calculated and updated on an ongoing basis during the transferring phase of your task execution.
+It's updated periodically when each piece of data is read from the source location and sent over the network.

 If failures occur during a transfer, this value can be less than EstimatedFilesToTransfer.
 This value can also be greater than EstimatedFilesTransferred in some cases.
-This element is implementation-specific for some location types, so don't use it as an indicator for a correct file number or to monitor your task execution.
+This element is implementation-specific for some location types, so don't use it as an indicator for a correct transfer total or to monitor your task execution.

 Unit: Count